msmbuilder/msmbuilder2022/README.md

 ==========
 testmsm is a copy from msmbuilder 3.8.0.
 You can find the information of msmbuilder in the following.
-However, msmbuilder has not been updated for a long time. testmsm can be used to track changes on msmbuilder and for users to test.
+However, msmbuilder has not been updated for a long time. testmsm is used to make changes on msmbuilder and for users to test.

 Installation
 ------------